Sahil1607cms/SettleMate/README.md

 If you find any bugs or have feature requests, please [open an issue](https://github.com/Sahil1607cms/SettleMate/issues) on GitHub.

-## 📱 Screenshots

-*Add screenshots of your application here to showcase the UI*

 ---

 **SettleMate** - Making group expenses simple and fair! 💸